spacemanspiff/oscetool/README.md

 by looking up the content\_id.

-If you wish, you can set the PS3 environment variable to point to the data directory (your raps & rifs should go inside the same directory in this case).
+If you wish, you can set the PS3 environment variable to point to the data directory (your raps & rifs should go in the rap and rif directory).

 Usage